virtual-labs/exp-dev-reference/sample/experiment/pretest.md

 ## <b> Pre-test
 #### Please attempt the following questions

-Q1.Q1.
-Which of these best describes an array?<br>
+Q1.Which of these best describes an array?<br>

 <b>A    A data structure that shows a hierarchical behavior </b><br>
 B  Container of objects of similar types<br>